Bridger-Teton plans prescribed burn in Wyoming Range early June

 by Bridger-Teton National Forest

-Objectives of the burn include; increase aspen stand regeneration, reduce conifer encroachment, increase forage conditions for wildlife habitat, and reduce hazardous fuels build-up while restoring fire-adaptive ecosystems.
+The primary objective of the burn is to increase aspen regeneration and reduce encroaching conifer.
+Additional benefits will be to increase forage conditions for wildlife habitat and reduce hazardous fuels build-up while restoring fire-adaptive ecosystems.

 For more information about this project, contact the Big Piney Ranger District at 307-276-3375 or visit www.tetonfires.com.

 Click on this link for a map of the burn area (PDF)